tape-testing/tape/readme.markdown

 ## test.only([name], [opts], cb)

 Like `test([name], [opts], cb)` except if you use `.only` this is the only test case that will run for the entire process, all other test cases using `tape` will be ignored.

+Check out how the usage of [the --no-only flag](#--no-only) could help ensure there is no `.only` test running in a specified environment.

 ## var stream = test.createStream(opts)